Historic Church Tours 2019 - Dorset Inspirations

-We begin the day at the undedicated church in Whitcombe, where poet and scholar, William Barnes, preached his first and last sermons.
-The church’s setting evokes the rustic atmosphere of old Dorset life and the church itself like a vision from a Thomas Hardy novel.
+We begin the day at the undedicated church in Whitcombe where poet and scholar William Barnes preached his first and last sermons.
+The church’s setting evokes the rustic atmosphere of old Dorset life and the church itself is like a vision from a Thomas Hardy novel.

 Our second stop is at the church of St. Peter’s in Winterborne Came, described as the quintessential country squire’s church.
 William Barnes was rector of this medieval church and is buried here.
 Step inside to see an interior refurnished in the 19th century.

 After lunch we end the day looking out to sea from the stunning headland of Portland.
 St. George’s is one of Dorset’s most magnificent 18th-century churches and at one time was the only parish church on the Isle of Portland.
 The church is the work of a local mason named Thomas Gilbert whose grandfather supplied the Portland stone used to build St. Paul’s Cathedral.

 Please note that on all of our tours there is at the very at least a fair amount of walking, quite often over uneven and worn surfaces.
 They are not suitable for anyone with difficulties with everyday walking and stair-climbing.
 In some cases coaches may not be able to park near the church and there may be walking over uneven land or tracks when approaching the church building.
 If you have any concerns please contact us on 0800 206 1463 before booking.